 Topics

-Senior Staff Research Scientist at Google DeepMind Paris, Research Scientist at Inria and Lecturer at MVA École Normale Supérieure Paris-Saclay.
+Michal is a principal llama engineer at Meta Paris, tenured researcher at Inria, and the lecturer of the master course Graphs in Machine Learning at l’ENS Paris-Saclay.
 Michal is primarily interested in designing algorithms that would require as little human supervision as possible.
-This means 1) reducing the “intelligence” that humans need to input into the system and 2) minimizing the data that humans need to spend inspecting, classifying, or “tuning” the algorithms.
-That is why he is working on methods and settings that are able to deal with minimal feedback, such as deep reinforcement learning, bandit algorithms, or self-supervised learning.
-Michal is actively working on representation learning and building worlds models.
-He is also working on deep (reinforcement) learning algorithm that have some theoretical underpinning.
-He has also worked on sequential algorithms with structured decisions where exploiting the structure leads to provably faster learning.
-He received his Ph.D. in 2011 from the University of Pittsburgh under the supervision of Miloš Hauskrecht and after was a postdoc of Rémi Munos before taking a permanent position at Inria in 2012.
+That is why he is working on methods and settings that are able to deal with minimal feedback, such as deep reinforcement learning, bandit algorithms, self-supervised learning, or self play.
+Michal has recently worked on representation learning, word models and deep (reinforcement) learning algorithms that have some theoretical underpinning.
+In the past he has also worked on sequential algorithms with structured decisions where exploiting the structure leads to provably faster learning.
+Michal is now working on large large models (LMMs), in particular providing algorithmic solutions for their scalable fine-tuning and alignment.
+He received his Ph.D. in 2011 from the University of Pittsburgh under the supervision of Miloš Hauskrecht and was a postdoc of Rémi Munos before getting a permanent position at Inria in 2012 and starting Google DeepMind Paris in 2018.